Aliases for TRAF1 Gene

 GeneCards Summary for TRAF1 Gene

-TRAF1 (TNF Receptor-Associated Factor 1) is a Protein Coding gene.
-Among its related pathways are Pathways in cancer and NF-KappaB Family Pathway.
+TRAF1 (TNF Receptor Associated Factor 1) is a Protein Coding gene.
+Diseases associated with TRAF1 include Hodgkin Lymphoma and Rheumatoid Arthritis.
+Among its related pathways are 4-1BB Pathway and TNFR1 Pathway.
 GO annotations related to this gene include ubiquitin protein ligase binding and thioesterase binding.
-An important paralog of this gene is TRAF5.
+An important paralog of this gene is TRAF2.

 UniProtKB/Swiss-Prot for TRAF1 Gene